-Pay off all your student loans using two steps.
+There are two main steps to paying off student loans.
 First, make sure that you meet the minimum monthly payments of each individual loan.
-Pay extra on the loan with the highest interest rate.
-This helps lower the amount of costs over the course of the loan.
+Next, pay extra on your loan with the largest interest rate instead of the one with the largest balance.
+This will cut back on the amount of total interest you wind up paying.

-Focus on paying off student loans with high interest rates.
+If you are in the position to pay down your student loans, make the high interest loans your first priority.
 Calculating the terms properly will prevent spending more money than is necessary by the end of the loan.

 Be sure you select the right payment plan option for you.
 You will most likely be given 10 years to pay back a student loan.
 There are often other choices as well.
 You might get more time with higher interest rates.
 You may be able to make your payments based on percentage of your income after you get a job.
 Sometimes you may get loan forgiveness after a period of time, often 25 years.